aseprite/docs/basics.md

 Each frame's image is produced from a stack of one or more [layers](layers.md), represented in order from bottom to top on the timeline.
-Layers at the top of the timeline are drawn first, and every subsequent layer is added over top of it.
+Layers at the bottom of the timeline are drawn first, and every subsequent layer is added over top of it.
 Layers assist you by divide a single complex image into separate graphic component parts.